Nairobi Hospital's Southfield Outpatient Centre To Reopen Next Week -

 The Nairobi Hospital has announced that its Southfield Outpatient Centre located at Southfield Mall will reopen on Monday, June 29, after about three months of closure.

-The hospital broke the news through its Twitter handle on Thursday.
+The hospital broke the news through its official Twitter page on Thursday.

 Kahawa Tungu understands that the outpatient centre will reopen under strict Covid-19 protocols as laid out by the World Health Organization (WHO) and the Ministry of Health.